eriklong95/tiktak/README.md

 ```
 docker build --tag tiktak .
 ```
-The `--tag` option sets the name of the Docker image you are creating. ¨You can specify any name you want but why not use "tiktak"?
+The `--tag` option sets the name of the Docker image you are creating.
+You can specify any name you want but why not use "tiktak"?
 By specifying `.`, we let Docker know where to find our Dockerfile.

 Now run
 ```